OKPTaylor/wine-quality-predictor/README.md

 # Initial Thoughts

 My initial hypothesis is that wine quality is affected by acidity and alcohol content.
+We decided to use classification and regression methodologies.
+However, upon second iteration - we removed the classification methodologies as it provided no real significance.

 # The Plan